coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 detect and repair problems during deployment as quickly as possible.
 This is *especially* true for security issues; see our [security information](doc/security.md) for more.

+### No trailing whitespace

+Please do not use or include trailing whitespace (spaces or tabs at the end of a line).
+Since they are often not visible, they can cause silent problems and misleading unexpected changes.
+For example, some editors (e.g., Atom) quietly delete them by default.

 ## Vulnerability reporting (security issues)